Teacher Artwork by Krist Miha

 What are your early, regular and late registration periods?

 Our early, regular and late registration periods correspond to different registration periods in which our classes go from highly-discounted (in our early registration period) to full-price (during our late registration period).
 Our classes also tend to fill up very quickly during the regular and late registration periods.
 We recommend signing up as soon as possible as our courses are filled on a first-come, first-serve basis.

 What if I want to sign up for 5 classes in one term?

-If you wish to pursue 5 classes in one term, you may purchase a Syn Studio Class Bundle which will be offered at a lower price compared to 5 separate payments for individual classes.
+If you wish to pursue 5 classes in one term, you may purchase a Syn Studio Class Bundle here which will be offered at a lower price compared to 5 separate payments for individual classes.

 It is recommended that you purchase the term of your choice at least 2 months in advance, to ensure that you have the broadest range of classes to choose from when selecting the 5 classes you will follow in that term.
-Once you have purchased your term of choice, we will contact you for some additional details and request that you choose five classes you wish to pursue for that specific term.
+Once you have purchased your term of choice, we will contact you for some additional details and request that you choose five classes you with to pursue for that specific term.